kevinforrestconnors/Bounceball/README.md

 You can always contact me with more complicated issues.

-## Known Bugs

-* Shoot (R Trigger) does not work in Chrome.
-Will be fixed soon!

 ## Notes

-Since I only have 2 controllers, I have only tested the game with 2 players.
+Since I only own 2 controllers, I have only tested the game with 2 players.
 Please test it with 3 or 4!

 ----